erikassy/erikassy/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
+- **Project A:** Employee Attrition & HR Analytics; to understand why employees leave and what factors may be linked to employee turnover.
 - **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]
+- **Content Creation:** FREE Power BI Data Visualization Workshop; currently showing beginners how to use it to visualize their data for free

 ## 🌱 Currently Learning